ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/07-csharp-collections.md

 List<Person> persons = new List<Person>();
 ```

-We can also use an interface as the type, as we did with the `IJumpable` interface as we discussed in the {{<ref "/1-object-orientation/06-advanced-csharp/05-generics">}}, i.e.:
+We can also use an interface as the type, as we did with the `IJumpable` interface as we discussed in the [generics section]("/1-object-orientation/06-advanced-csharp/05-generics"), i.e.:

 ```csharp
 List<IJumpable> jumpables = new List<IJumpable>();